Revenue Calculator for Sugary Drink Taxes

 Excise taxes on sugary drinks can generate considerable revenue for cities, counties and states.
 The Revenue Calculator for Sugary Drink Taxes estimates potential annual revenues from excise taxes on sugary drinks (i.e., beverages with added caloric sweeteners: sodas, fruit drinks, sports drinks, ready-to-drink tea and coffee, enhanced water, and energy drinks).
 Zero-calorie/reduced calorie beverages such as diet drinks are not currently included in our estimation.
 Note that powders (e.g., fruit drink powder mixes) are also not included in our estimation.

-Caveat: This model calculator is intended to provide a rough estimate and starting point to project the revenue from a tax on sugary drinks, and to illustrate how various assumptions affect the projections.
+Important Caveats: This model calculator is intended to provide a rough estimate and starting point to project the revenue from a tax on sugary drinks, and to illustrate how various assumptions affect the projections.
 A jurisdiction actively considering a tax should develop a more rigorous local estimate based on its unique context.
+Given the magnitude of potential non-compliance and possible variation across jurisdictions, the revenue projections here should be considered optimistic (assuming 100% compliance) and adjusted downward by at least 10%.

 Scroll to the bottom for the calculator